 One of the many negative attributes of aging is decreased brain function — from a general loss of sharpness in thinking to brain diseases such as Alzheimer’s.
 Curcumin plays a role in lessening the decline in mental acuity normally associated with aging.

 Years ago it was taken as a given that past early childhood, neurons — cells that are the basic working unit of the brain — were not able to divide and multiply.
-It’s now known that neurons are not only capable of forming new connections, in come areas of the brain neurons can in fact multiply to increase in number.
+It’s now known that neurons are not only capable of forming new connections, in some areas of the brain neurons can in fact multiply to increase in number.
 A growth hormone named brain-derived neurotrophic factor, or BDNF, is the main driver of this process.
 Aging brings about a decrease in BDNF levels and this drop-off in BDNF has been associated with Alzheimer’s disease, other brain disorders, and even depression.
 Curcumin has been shown to increase brain levels of BDNF.
 This is a big deal, and very good news, as the curcumin-caused increase in BDNF may be effective in delaying, and possibly reversing many age-related brain function issues.

 The most efficient way to introduce curcumin to the body is through curcumin supplements that include one or more extra ingredients, such as piperine (black pepper), to enhance the absorption of the curcumin.